fxzjshm/simple-radio-telescope-backend/BUILDING.md

 ```
 when executing `buildbot/configure.py`.

-Also add `openmp` if needed, e.g. use intel/llvm as a compiler for hipSYCL
+Also add `openmp` if needed, e.g. use intel/llvm as a compiler for AdaptiveCpp

 ### 3. cannot load shared libraries
 When executing main program, some shared libraries may not be able to load: